artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > Stuffing their stomachs with the work of others.
 > ~ Theogony, 594--603

+> A man couldn't steal anything better than a good wife,
+> Just as nothing is more horrible than a bad one,
+> Some freeloader who roasts her man without a fire
+> And serves him up to a raw old age.
+> ~ Works and Days, 777--780

+> Don't wash in a woman's bath-water
+> Which for a time has a bitter vengeance in it.
+> ~ Works and Days, 833--834

+## Other Connections

-Babylonians thought men were created to feed the gods; Greeks, while still giving scarifies, apparently did not.
-Quote about Zeus hiding how to make a living.
+The Babylonians and Sumerians thought men were created to feed the gods with sacrifices of wheat, animals, and beer.
+The Greeks also sacrificed to the gods, but they did not seem to believe they were created for this purpose:

+> Before [Pandora opened the box] the human race
+> Had lived off the land without any trouble, no hard work,
+> No sickness or pain that the Fates give to men.
+> ~ Works and Days, 110--112

-Zeus's division of duties and realms is similar to Marduk's in the *Enuma Elish* and also to the Sumerian concept of *me* in Inanna's writings.
+Both Marduk and Zeus were young sky gods who lead a fight over and older generation of gods to become the leading god.
+Zeus's division of duties and realms upon defeating Kronus is similar to Marduk's division after defeating Tiamhat in the *Enuma Elish*, and the Sumerian concept of *me* is also similar (and even older).

+> So the blessed gods had done a hard piece of work,
+> Settled by force the question of rights with the Titans.
+> Then at Gaia's suggestion they pressed broad-browed Zeus,
+> The Olympian, to be their king and rule the Immortals.
+> And so Zeus dealt out their privileges and rights.
+> ~ Theogony, 886--890

-Hesiod has a pessMen have gotten weaker over time (anti-progress).
+Hesiod has a pessimistic and believes men have gotten weaker over time.

-Hesiod spends a long time discussing the goddess Hekate; exemplifies how different cults rise and fade over time.

-Homer and Hesiod disagree with each other at some points; Greek religious beliefs varied geographically and temporally.
-In Hesiod, Aphrodite is born when Ouranos's castrated members float and foam in the sea.
+Greek religious beliefs varied geographically and temporally---there was no canonical set of myths.
+Homer and Hesiod disagreed with each other sometimes.
+For example, in Hesiod Aphrodite is born from Ouranos's castrated members floating in the foam off the coast of Cyprus.
 In Homer, Aphrodite is the daughter of Zeus and Dione.

+Hesiod spends a long time discussing the relatively unimportant goddess Hekate; perhaps Hesiod was involved with a Hekate cult that was popular in his region?

 *Quotations are from the Stanley Lombardo translation, as are the line-numbers which are different from the line-numbers in the Greek.*